 While bipolar integrated circuits were a huge advancement over discrete transistor electronics, the their imitations became a problem when it came to development of highly complex digital systems.
 The fabrication of bipolar transistors in integrated circuits was complex, and there were limits as to how small a bipolar transistor could be made.
 Bipolar transistors fabricated on integrated circuits were also still rather power-hungry, though they did use much less power than discrete transistors.
-These limitations left IC technologists thinking that there had to be better way to cram more electronics onto a chip without extreme complexity or power supply requirements.
+These limitations left IC technologists thinking that there had to be a better transistor technology than bipolar transistors to use to make more complex ICs.

-That better solution turned out to be Metal Oxide Semiconductor technology, or MOS for short.
-MOS transistors were much less complex to fabricate, consumed less space, and used less power than their bipolar counterparts when fabricated into IC's.
-The development of MOS Integrated Circuit technology created the beginnings of what later came to be called Large Scale Integration devices, where many more transistors could be put on a single chip.
+That better technology turned out to be Metal Oxide Semiconductor technology, or MOS for short.
+Transistors implemented using MOS techonology were much less complex to fabricate, consumed less space, and used less power than their bipolar counterparts when fabricated into IC's.
+The development of MOS IC echnology created the beginning of what later came to be called Large Scale Integration devices, where many more transistors could be put on a single chip.
 The acronym LSI is still in use today to describe the amazingly complex chips that can be made today.
 Today's LSI chips can contain many millions of transistors.
-The LSI chips that made up the Victor 3900 had many orders of magnitude fewer transistors (around 250 per chip), but at the time, were a breakthrough accomplishment.
+The LSI chips that made up the Victor 3900 had many orders of magnitude fewer transistors (around 250 per chip), but at the time were a breakthrough accomplishment.